Good to have [Medtner’s] Sonata-Ballade […] in a performance rivalling that of Hamelin’s — Colin Clarke, International Piano

 …an avid Medtner crusader — Gramophone

-Alexander is an international expert of the music of Russian composer-pianist Nikolay Medtner (1880-1951).
-His doctoral thesis ‘New Light on Nikolay Medtner: Edna Iles Medtner Collection at the British Library‘ is downloaded worldwide on the regular basis.
+Alexander is an internationally recognized expert on the music of Russian composer-pianist Nikolay Medtner (1880-1951).
+His doctoral thesis New Light on Nikolay Medtner: Edna Iles Medtner Collection at the British Library is widely accessed and downloaded worldwide.

 #MedtnerFest 2016